uilicious/uilicious-docs-v3/reference/form/upload-files.md

 I.upload("input[name='profile-picture']", "images/cake.png")
 ```

+{% hint style="warning" %}
+Please avoid clicking on buttons that would open the system file dialog, as this will cause the test to get stuck.
+This is due to limitations in UI-licious which does not allow it to interact with elements outside of the browser, such as operating system dialogs.
+However, it is not necessary to open the system file dialog in order to use the I.upload command to set the files to use in a file upload field.
+{% endhint %}

 ## Uploading a file to a drag-and-drop file upload component

 Unfortunately, there isn't a way to drag a file from the operating system into a droppable file upload component on the webpage using UIlicious.